zhizdev/sparsefusion/README.md

 ```

 ### Output
-Output artifacts—images, gifs, torch-ngp checkpoints—will be saved to `output\demo\` by default.
+Output artifacts—images, gifs, torch-ngp checkpoints—will be saved to `output/demo/` by default.

 ---
 ## Citation